 I’m a person who pretty much thinks about building Freedom every waking moment.
 Since I know Freedom is about control over my property without interference from any unwanted party I’m sensitive to when interference happens, to say the least.

 One of the rare transactions I completely enjoy is having my laundry done when I’m living in Thailand, which my wife and I do for a few months most years.
 I simply carry a bag of dirty laundry from my hotel room to the laundry shop across the alley.
-I smile at the man or woman who operate the business and say hello using my poor Thai.
+I smile at the man and woman who operate the business and say hello using my poor Thai.
 They smile back and answer.
 I leave the bag on the floor and wave goodbye.

 There is no form to fill out, no deposit to be paid, no questions about where I’m staying and the room number, no liability rules plastered on the walls, nothing but two humans trading.
 Two people who don’t speak the same language, who come from different cultures and have as little in common as two people can have.
 Yet we willingly – and in fact happily – trade.